NataliaVelasquez18/PyBer_Analysis/README.md

 Looking at the box-and-whisker plot we can see that **the median number of rides in Urban cities (24) is the greatest**, followed by Suburban (17), and Rural (6).

-Urban cities shows the highest distance between the ends of the three whiskers for each boxplot.
+**Urban cities** shows the highest distance between the ends of the three whiskers for each boxplot.
 This means that the **range of the data** for that city type is the **largest**.
 Number of rides for Urban cities may have **values going from 12 to 39 rides per city**.
 Finally, there is at least one outlier in the Urban cities, which is close to 40.

 In the time analyzed **Rural cities** have **the smallest number of rides per city** and therefore a narrower range.
-Number of rides have taken **values between 3 to 13**.
+Number of rides have taken **values between 3 to 13** rides per city.

-The range for Suburban cities goes from 9 to 27.
+The range for Suburban cities goes from 9 to 27 rides per city.

 ![Fig2.png](analysis/Fig2.png)

-4.
+**4. Ride Fare by City Type:**

+The Ride Fare data for Urban and Suburban show a very **similar distribution**.
+The interquartile ranges are reasonably similar (as shown by the lengths of the boxes).

+The **overall range** of the data set is **the greatest for the Rural cities** (as shown by the distances between the ends of the three whiskers for each boxplot).
+Fares have been as low as $10 and as high as $60.

+The **median Ride Fare of Rural cities** is $37 making it **the highest** among the three.

+The median Ride Fare of Suburban cities is $31

+The median Ride Fare of Urban cities is $24

 ![Fig3.png](analysis/Fig3.png)

 5.